Carbon Capture Technology

 The future of carbon capture technologies is tied to finding end-to-end solutions that are affordable and deployable.
 With an estimated $6 billion of CO2 currently needed for Enhanced Oil Recovery (EOR) alone, there is still significant revenue and market for CO2 emissions.

-Wyoming’s ITC will serve as a catalyst for strategically aligning Wyoming’s efforts for research, testing, pre-commercialization, and commercialization of CO2 capture and utilization technologies.
-The ITC will position Wyoming to be part of an international collaboration on the commercialization of CO2 utilization technologies using CO2 from both coal and natural gas emissions.
+Wyoming’s ITC aims to serve as a catalyst for strategically aligning Wyoming’s efforts for research, testing, pre-commercialization, and commercialization of CO2 capture and utilization technologies.
+With the ITC, Wyoming is part of an international collaboration on the commercialization of CO2 utilization technologies using CO2 from both coal and natural gas emissions.